 According to the 2019 National Foundation for Credit Counseling (NFCC) Consumer Financial Literacy Survey, 60% of consumers had credit card debt in the last 12 months, with 37% carrying it over month after month (16% greater than in 2019).
 Mike Sullivan of credit counseling agency Take Charge America states that individuals with a debt management plan can pay off their balance in 30 to 60 months and lower their interest rates by 15% to 20%.

 In order to achieve these results for yourself, you may need the help of a credit counseling service, which is a nonprofit organization with certified counselors trained in consumer credit, money and debt management, and budgeting.
 These organizations help individuals create personalized plans to solve their debt problems and offer solid financial planning advice.

 We reviewed close to a dozen credit counseling services—all nonprofits—based on reputation, time in business, range of services, accessibility, and educational resources.
 Here are our top picks.

 The 7 Best Credit Counseling Services of 2021: Lessons to boost your finances

 Best Overall : GreenPath

-GreenPath Financial Wellness has been helping people manage debt, foreclosure, bankruptcy, and credit challenges for over 60 years.
+GreenPath Financial Wellness has been helping people manage debt, foreclosure, bankruptcy, and credit challenges for 60 years.
 The agency is accredited with the Better Business Bureau (BBB) and has an A+ rating with the organization.
 We chose it as the best overall because of its long history and network of brick-and-mortar offices across the country.

 GreenPath offers most standard counseling services including credit and student loan counseling, debt management, and bankruptcy support.
 The organization also assists clients with foreclosure prevention and support, homebuyer assistance, reverse mortgage counseling, and resources for renters.